lukasnijhawan/CS4641Group15/README.md

 ### Methods:

+When we start with this project, the first step is going to be to get a better understanding of what our data looks like and what features we believe to be most important in this experiment.
+Some methods we plan on using for this step are:
 For initial data analysis:
--Correlation Matrix
+  1. Correlation Matrix
--Regression models?
+  2. Feature engineering
--Encoding of non-numeric values
+  3. Encoding of non-numeric values

-Machine Learning methods:
+We then anticipate moving onto unsupervised learning to start, which will most likely consist of the following models being ran on the data:
--Gaussian Mixture Models to identify likely areas that wildfires may start
+  1. Gaussian Mixture Models to identify likely areas that wildfires may start
--K-Means clustering to group certain sizes of wildfires
+  2. K-Means clustering to group certain sizes of wildfires
--Heirarchial clustering to narrow down certain types of causes of wildfires
+  3. Heirarchial clustering to narrow down certain types of causes of wildfires

+Finally, after now having gained a thorough understanding of the data, we hope to be able to predict the size of a wildfire given certain characteristics of it.
+In this step we anticipate having to pull in data from a weather API in order to gain more features for each data point.
+Some of the methods we plan on using in this step include:
+  1. Data cleaning/engineering with wildfires and weather
+  2. Supervised learning models including, but not limited to:
+      * Linear Regression
+      * Ridge Regression

 ### Results: